 For the food markets, the day began several hours earlier.
 For those heading off to the city’s office towers, thoughts of coffee stands and snacks are starting to formulate.
 The street hawkers whose trade is early morning to midday are well into their working day.

-Kai Yat Say Thai Stuffed Eggs Recipe
+Kai Yat Say Thai Stuffed Eggs Recipe for a Pork and Vegetable Filled Omelette

 Coffee stands are kept busy, despite the proliferation of multinational chains across the city, with condensed milk beating out soy milk in popularity.
 Kanom krok (Thai ‘cup cakes’) are still more popular than the Western variety, the aroma of coconut attracting customers as the little treats brown in their unique dimpled pan.